decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-08-01-graded-dispersal.md

 ```
 Retrieval protocol

-Round 1 - send point:
+Round 1 - send point
-   - If Pi has grade >=1, sends f_i(j) to each Pj
+   If Pi has grade >= 1
+      send f_i(j) to each Pj

-Round 2 - take the t+1:
+Round 2 - take the t+1
-   - If Pi has grade 0, and a value is sent t+1 times, send this value to all
+   If Pi has grade 0, and a value is sent t+1 times
+      send this value to all
-   - If Pi has grade >=1, sends f_i(i) to all
+   If Pi has grade >=1
+      send f_i(i) to all

 End of round 2
-    - Wait to have 2t+1 values that agree on a degree t polynomial f
+   Wait to have 2t+1 values that agree on a degree <= t polynomial f
-    - output f
+      output f
 ```

 Your feedback on [X](https://x.com/ittaia/status/1951364975265718756).